-Trial Title Multi centre R CT of a group psych O logical intervention for po S tnatal depression in Britis H mothers of South Asia N origIn - ROSHNI-2 (The word Roshni means light in Urdu/Hindi) Internal ref. no. (or short title) ROSHNI-2 Clinical Phase Phase III Trial Design Multi centre Randomised Controlled T rial Trial Participants years and living with their infants up to Self-ascribed British women of South Asian origin, over the age of 16 years and living with their infants up to the age of 12 months (1Year), who meet the criteria for ICD-10 depression, Planned Sample Size 720 women Intervention duration Therapy (CBT) based culturally adapt group sessions are educational life s model.
-Each session will last for 60-9 The Positive Health Programme (PHP) is a Cognitive Behavioural Therapy (CBT) based culturally adapted group intervention.
+Trial Title Multi centre R CT of a group psych O logical intervention for po S tnatal depression in Britis H mothers of South Asia N orig I n - ROSHNI-2 (The word Roshni means light in Urdu/Hindi) Internal ref. no. (or short title) ROSHNI-2 Clinical Phase Phase III Trial Design Multi centre Randomised Controlled T rial Trial Participants years and living with their infants up to Self-ascribed British women of South Asian origin, over the age of 16 years and living with their infants up to the age of 12 months (1Year), who meet the criteria for ICD-10 depression, Planned Sample Size 720 women Intervention duration The Positive Health Programme (PHP) is a Cognitive Behavioural Therapy (CBT) based culturally adapted group intervention.
 The 12 group sessions are educational life skills classes, based on a CBT model.
 Each session will last for 60-90 minutes, and will be delivered weekly for two months, and then fortnightly for further two months.
-Follow up duration Follow up will be at 04 months (end of after the baseline.
-Follow up will be at 04 months (end of intervention) and 12 months after the baseline.
-Planned Trial Period 48 months 48 months Objectives Outcome Measures Primary To evaluate the clinical effectiveness of a culturally adapted group psychological intervention (Positive Health Programme, PHP) in primary care for British South Asian (BSA) mothers with postnatal depression compared with treatment as usual (TAU).
+Follow up duration Follow up will be at 04 months (end of intervention) and 12 months after the baseline.
+Planned Trial Period 48 months Objectives Outcome Measures Primary To evaluate the clinical effectiveness of a culturally adapted group psychological intervention (Positive Health Programme, PHP) in primary care for British South Asian (BSA) mothers with postnatal depression compared with treatment as usual (TAU).
+Recovery from depression as measured by (HDRS score 7 or less) at 4 months (end of intervention).
 Secondary To evaluate the impact of the intervention on secondary outcomes (cost effectiveness, health status and quality adjusted life years, parenting competence, social function, anxiety, satisfaction with care) compared to treatment as usual.
 Treatment response: measured at 4 and 12 months using HDRS.
 The definition of treatment response will be a reduction of 50% or more in the participant's baseline HDRS score Patient Health Questionnaire (PHQ-9) (Kroenke et al., 2001): The PHQ-9 is a valid measure of severity of depression and is the main

 outcome measure for

 depression used by the

 Improving access to

 psychological therapies (IAPT)

 programme (IAPT, 2012).

 Generalized Anxiety

 Disorder 7 (GAD-7) (Spitzer

 et al., 2006): is a self-report

 questionnaire for screening

 of generalized anxiety

 disorder.

 Health status and Quality

 Adjusted Life Years: This will

 be measured using the

 EuroQol Group 5-level

 version of the EQ-5D (EQ-5D-

 5L), Urdu version) (Herdman &

 Gudex et al., 2011; Janssen &

 Pickard et al., 2013).

 The Parenting Sense of

 Competence scale (Johnston

 & Mash 1989): measures

 parental competence on 2

 dimensions: Satisfaction and

 Efficacy.

 Social functioning: This

 measure was specifically

 created for BSA women in the

 SITARA trial (Gater et al.,

 2010) using an approach

 suggested by Bolton & Tang

 (2002) which described the

 development process for

 a cross-cultural and genderspecific function assessment.

 IAPT Healthy Minds Patient

 Experience Questionnaire.

 (Steine et al., 2001).
 This

 measure allows the patients to

 self-report their experiences of

 the intervention they

 undertook.

+Ages and stages

+questionnaire (Squires et al.,

+1997): parent completed

+measure of childhood

+development.
+This

+questionnaire will be

+completed at baseline and 12

+month follow up only.

+month follow up only.

 Other Measures:

 Economic Patient

 Questionnaire (EPQ): Cost

 data will be collected using an

 Economic Patient

 Questionnaire.